Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Magnetic ordering

 \section{Magnetic ordering}

-Magnetic ordering in $\mathrm{CeRh_2As_2}$ was reported for the first time from NQR and NMR experiments \cite{kibune_observation_2022, ogata_parity_2023}.
-Here, the onset of magnetism remarkably was found to occur below the superconducting transition, i.e., at a N\'eel temperature $T_N < T_c$.
+Magnetic ordering in CeRh\textsubscript{2}As\textsubscript{2} was first inferred from NQR and NMR experiments \cite{kibune_observation_2022, ogata_parity_2023}.
+Here, the onset of magnetism was found to occur below the superconducting transition, i.e., at a N\'eel temperature $T_N < T_c$.
 These measurements are most suited to identify the symmetry of the magnetic order, as discussed in the following subsection.
-The ``$T_0$ order'' or phase I mentioned in Sec.\ \ref{sec:intro} was interpreted in terms of quadrupolar order \cite{hafner_possible_2022, mishra_anisotropic_2022}.
-Recently, this scenario has been challenged by $\mu$SR studies; Khim \textit{et al.}\ \cite{khim_coexistence_2024} suggest a magnetic dipolar character of phase I.
+Phase I mentioned in Sec.\ \ref{sec:intro} was interpreted in terms of quadrupolar order \cite{hafner_possible_2022, mishra_anisotropic_2022}.
+Recently, this scenario has been challenged by $\mu$SR studies; Khim \textit{et al.}\ \cite{khim_coexistence_2024} suggest a magnetic dipolar character of phase~I.